We have an amazing team here at Russell Street school who are 100% committed to making every learner reach their potential! Meet them all below.

 B.A. / Dip.Tchg

-I teach Year 2-4, job sharing with Robin Baker in Room 7.
-I also teach English as a Second Language.
+I teach English as a Second Language (ESOL).
 I am a mother of three children and grandmother of three.
 My children all went to Russell Street School.
 I like to cycle, walk, read and I am learning Te Reo at Te Wananga o Aotearoa.
 Having taught at this school for 22 years I have seen many changes including the introduction of ICT, agency and the emphasis on how to learn, rather than just acquiring knowledge.
 I believe every child is gifted in some way and my aim is to develop self confidence in my students.

 Email Sandi